shocknet/Lightning.Pub/README.md

 * Use of a reverse proxy is only required if you wish to serve LNURLs
 * The service defaults to port `8080`
 * Requires [Node.js](https://nodejs.org) >=18.x
-* Commands for your specific OS may differe slightly, Ubuntu/Debian used for example
+* Commands for your specific OS may differ slightly, Ubuntu/Debian used for example

 #### Steps:
 1) Run [LND](https://github.com/lightningnetwork/lnd/releases) if you aren't already